 Lastly, EasyHaul doesn’t provide equipment for unloading inoperable vehicles in the destination country.
-It is a customer’s responsibility.
+That is the customer’s responsibility.

 EasyHaul knows how to make your shipping smooth and easy.
 We don’t charge upfront deposits, nor do we force you to sign the shipping contract.
 At EasyHaul, we are proud to provide the industry-leading quality of shipping services to our customers.
 Become one of the myriads of happy clients.
 Register and place your order.
 Complete your registration by entering your phone number and uploading a copy of your government-issued ID or passport.
 Get ahold of us at + 1 (360) 776-3596 (6:00 AM – 4:00 PM PST, Monday to Friday) if you have any questions.